IT Band Syndrome

 Pain may radiate up the side of your thigh and down the side of your leg.
 People sometimes report a snapping or popping sensation on the outside of the knee.
 You may also have pain below your knee, where the IT band actually attaches to your shinbone.

-IT Band Syndrome can also strike where the IT band connects to the hip, though this is usually not due to a sports injury.
+IT Syndrome can also strike where the IT band connects to the hip, though this is usually not due to a sports injury.

 Pain at the hip due to IT band problems most often affects the elderly.

-How did I develop Iliotibial Band Syndrome?
+How did I develop IT Band Syndrome?

 Have you begun running more miles, or taken up a new sport, like tennis?